appcircleio/appcircle-docusaurus/docs/account/my-organization.md

 It's worth noting that sub-organizations are very similar to the organization.
 When you are inside a sub-organization, you will have access to all the features and functionality that are available in your  organization.
 Additionally, any licenses  associated with the organization will also be applicable to the sub-organization.

 :::caution
-Please note that an enterprise license is required to use this feature.
+Please note that an **Enterprise License** is required to use this feature.
 :::

-If you have an enterprise license, you can create sub-organizations from the organization by navigating to the "My Organization" page, clicking on the `Create Sub Organization` button, and entering the necessary details for the sub-organization.
+If you have an enterprise license, you can create sub-organizations from the organization by navigating to the "My Organization" page, clicking on the **`Create Sub Organization`** button, and entering the necessary details for the sub-organization.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/My-Organization-Sub-Create.png' />

 Multiple sub-organizations can be created from an organization as required.
 This feature is particularly useful for businesses with multiple teams working on different projects, providing a way to manage each team's access to Appcircle separately.
-With the Sub Organization feature, businesses can create and manage multiple sub-organizations linked to the organization, giving different teams access to the tools they need to work on their specific projects.
+With the Sub-Organization feature, businesses can create and manage multiple sub-organizations linked to the organization, giving different teams access to the tools they need to work on their specific projects.

 #### Switching Organizations